🚨 I am recruiting a bachelor’s or a master’s student in Computer Science or Data Science for an internship this Spring 2025

 Ongoing projects

-I am exploring the visual properties of the magnificent rifle birds' displays to investigate their detectability, comparing immature (picture below) with adult males.
+We are comparing the visual properties of the adult and immature birds' displays to investigate their detectability.

 Immature Rifle Bird